ssmaddux/u3_react_Korilla_receipts/README.md

 ];
 ```

-Make a Receipt component that renders the following data from the first receipt:
+Make a Receipt component that renders the following data from the receipt:

 - person
 - order